inercia/k3x/docs/user-manual-creating-a-new-cluster.md

 ![](screenshots/create-new-dialog-advanced.png)

 The advanced settings currently allow the installation of a Dashboard in the cluster.
-The current Dashboard installed is Rancher, but this should be configurable in the future for allowing some other alternatives.
+The current Dashboard installed is [Rancher](https://rancher.com/products/rancher/), but this should be configurable in the future for allowing some other alternative.